Frequently Asked Questions

 Vote at home is designed specifically to suit voters’ needs.
 In a vote-at-home system, voters don’t have to take time off work, drive to a polling place or stand in long lines.
 Voters can spend as long as they want to review their ballot at home and to research their options.
 They don’t need to feel rushed, especially when ballots are long and complex.
 Crucially, voters with limited mobility or who lack transportation access don’t need to figure out how to get to the polling place.

 In a comprehensive vote-at-home system, voters primarily receive their ballots by mail but they can choose how to cast their vote.
 Voters can return their ballot by mail, take it to a secure drop-off location, or vote at a fully staffed vote center – it’s their choice.
+In fact, in many VAH states, more than 50% of votes are returned “in-person.”
 Voters who prefer the experience of casting their ballot in person can choose that option as well.
 Those who require in-person attention, need to replace a lost or damaged ballot, or need to update their registration, can always vote at a staffed vote center.

 Vote at home builds on the time-tested absentee voting process and adds more options and extra layers of checks and balances to ensure the integrity of elections and the validity of each ballot.
 These measures include (1) Risk-limiting audits, which allow election officials to double-check the vote count.
 Vote at home’s centralized ballot collection facilitates these audits, and (2) tracking services that follow individual ballots as they are processed through the mail system, both outbound to voters and as the ballots are returned.
 In a vote-at-home system, every ballot cast goes through a signature verification process.
 Election officials compare the voter’s signature on the return envelope with the signature on the voter’s registration card.